Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_1.md

 - "I like websites that are not clutered and are easy to use"
 Assessment: Nice to have

-Grading criteria (15 points): You should have at least the required number of interviews.
-For each interview, you should report the required information.
-The insight should be grounded on the interview and illustrated by the representative quotes.

 # Final value proposition and consumer segments:

-##Value Proposition
+## Value Proposition
    We aim to deliver a quick, easy and efficient browser-based gaming website that will offer a wide variety of games for free.
 The website is easily accessible for any type of person of any age and will allow multiple people to quickly connect and play together online.

-##Consumer Segment
+## Consumer Segment
    Our intended audience/consumer is casual gamers of any age who also have access to an internet connection and are not opposed to playing browser based games in their spare time.